EFL Equipped for Life

 When a relationship is dysfunctional, it distresses the person’s mental health, which leads to physical health issues and impacts their professional performance, potentially resulting in dysfunction in every area of their life.
 I have experienced this personally and worked with many who struggled with self-worth, the ability to make rational decisions and motivation, due to dysfunctional relationships.
 Some find their personality has changed. and they have formed unwanted habits to cope with the deep emotions they are feeling.

-a person’s life.
+Regardless of the nature of the connection, one relationship conflict can lead to conflicts in other existing relationships in a person’s life.
 Often times, they are unaware that the secondary problems are a result of unresolved relationship issues.
 In most cases these can be resolved with the right help.
 To maintain meaningful relationships requires ongoing maintenance and care, just as if caring for a plant; it requires different care at particular stages throughout the life of the relationship.
 No one is perfect; we learn and grow stronger together as get to know each other.
 However, without care and maintenance, a relationship can become dysfunctional.
 As we can see above, relationship issues are various.
 Some are deep-rooted, others can be circumstantial.
 Once we are in a conflict, it is difficult to see where it started.
 We are accustomed to noticing the impact on our feelings.
 As a result, dysfunctionality becomes stronger and the strength of the relationship becomes weaker.
 Relationship conflicts are a natural part of life, but the understanding and the skills to resolve them doesn't come naturally.

 Talking to a trained professional who is a non-subjective third party, can help to highlight unmet needs and deep-rooted issues that are difficult to see when we are experiencing negative emotions.
 Some issues can go back as far as one’s childhood.
 Patterns can be learned and carried into your own relationship.
 Counselling will help you see things in a new and helpful perspective.
 Coaching will help you equip yourself with skills and strategies.
 You will feel supported and understood, and you don’t have to do it alone.